paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 A Simple Example
 =================

-This very artificial example illustrates some of the benefits and drawbacks of Python C Extensions.
+This somewhat artificial example illustrates some of the benefits and drawbacks of Python C Extensions.

 Suppose you have some Python code such as this that is performing slowly: